 Dr Andrew C KamNeurosurgeon

-Upon the completion of his spinal fellowship Dr Kam returned to Australia in 2001 and was appointed as a Consultant Neurosurgeon at Westmead Hospital, a teaching hospital affiliated with Sydney University.
-He is the current Director of Spinal Trauma at Westmead Hospital, and a clinical lecturer for Sydney University.
-Dr Kam is an elected member of the Executive of the Neurosurgical Society of Australasia, and the society's representative of the New South Wales branch of the Royal Australasian College of Surgeons.
+Upon the completion of his US spine fellowship, Dr Kam returned to Australia in 2001 and was appointed as a Consultant Neurosurgeon at Westmead Hospital, a teaching hospital affiliated with Sydney University.
+Dr Kam was an elected member of the Executive of the Neurosurgical Society of Australasia for 8 years, and the society's representative of the New South Wales branch of the Royal Australasian College of Surgeons.
 He was a Committee member of the Spine Clinical Advisory Group (SPCAG) for 7 years.

 Dr Kam has a strong interest in Minimally Invasive Spinal Surgery and Robotics-Assisted Spinal Surgery utilising the MAZOR Renaissance™ Robotic System, cervical and lumbar disc arthroplasty, degenerative scoliosis, traumatic and oncologic conditions of the spine.Dr Kam has been heavily involved with Neurosurgery training at Westmead Hospital and continues to mentor SET Trainees and Spine Fellows, and has been an invited speaker and instructor in numerous cadaveric courses throughout Australasia, and North America.
 He continues to contribute to the education and development of future spine surgeons with an emphasis of safety, efficacy, and efficiency of surgical skills.

 Dr Kam is a fellow of the Royal Australasian College of Surgeons, and a member of the Neurosurgical Society of Australasia, Spine Society of Australia, North American Spine Society, Congress of Neurological Surgery, and Society of Minimally Invasive Spinal Surgery.